Hey guys, Luka Hocevar from the Pack Fitness Business and Lifestyle here.

 Nick Tumminello in-staff training at Vigor Ground

-With the consistent improvement and learning, make your programs better.
+With consistent improvement and learning, make your programs better.

-If you are running larger group training such as boot camps then your goal should be to have your boot camps be better quality than surrounding gyms personal training (that is what I shoot for).
+If you are running larger group training such as boot camps then your goal should be to have your boot camps be better quality than surrounding gyms’ training (that is what I shoot for).

-Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, effective dynamic warm ups as well as screen them through the basic exercises to make sure they are ready for the program.
+Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, and effective dynamic warm-ups as well as screen them through the basic exercises to make sure they are ready for the program.
 This in itself will differentiate you from the other boot camps.

 What do your programs look like?
 Do they make sense?